 The actual cause of the error WILL BE LOGGED in the server.
 It will NOT be displayed on the screen, since many times the reason might be security-related, and to display the “actual” cause on-screen would tell a hacker exactly what to do next to get around the security systems.

-THAT is why the fastest way to find the solution to a “500 Internal Server Error” problem is to look it up in the server’s logs.
+THAT is why the fastest way to find the solution to a “500 Internal Server Error” problem is to look at the logs.

 There are 2 kinds of logs in this case:

 /logs/ folder, which stores PHP errors happening in your store.
 Sometimes a Fatal PHP error will cause your website to trigger a generic 500 Internal Server error.
 You can find the details of the PHP error in the myDEBUG-xxxxxx.log files in your

 b) Your server’s webserver error logs … ie: Apache/Nginx and maybe PHP itself.
 Your hosting company will have to give you access to this information if you don’t already have an Error Logs menu option in your hosting company’s control panel.